Rena Kato: Biography

 On December 16, 2021, during a YouTube livestream, Kato announced her graduation from AKB48 to pursue a career as a beautician.
 Her last theater performance was on February 14, 2022, and her final group activity was on February 20.
 She states that she will continue performing arts activities while pursuing cosmetology.

 Her official fanclub, "Rena's dresser", was launched on March 1, 2022, 9 days after graduating from AKB48.

+On September 30, 2023, Kato announced via Instagram that she had obtained a beautician's license.

+On April 14, 2024, Kato opened a second Instagram account that focuses on her hair and makeup career.